mirabor/cs262-chat/notebook.md

 - chose tkinter after researching common Python GUIs
 - set up json client methods init and send request so that we stick with one request-response cycle at a time
 - TODO: build UI (haven't used tkinter before, we'll see)

+setup.py
+- set up setup for installation

+tests/test_json.py
+- started writing some tests for creating an account, more operations to follow